 You need an Aspect or Contessa Active from the Sport Category.

 Most of our Contessa bikes developed especially for women come with a unisex geometry.
 However, our alloy Contessa Scale and Contessa Active models come with Solution geometry.
 Solution geometry has been developed to offer more comfort, stability and riding confidence The bended top-tube provides lower stand-over height and more room to move around and feel comfortable on the bike, especially for smaller riders.
 The top tube is also shorter than our other models to offer a more upright and comfortable position on the bike.

 Where do I get my bike?

-to get more detailed advice.
+If you already know what type of bike you are looking for, you can go to your local SCOTT dealer to get more detailed advice.
 In order to determine the correct frame size, you have to know at least your height and inside leg length.
 Your weight will also be important when defining what suspension you need.

-I wish you lots of fun on your new bike!
+We wish you lots of fun on your new bike!

 Photos: Gaudenz Danuser, Grant Gunderson, Rémi Fabregue, Lynn Sigel, Andreas Vigl, Kéno Derleyn, Brazo de Hierro